 Tips

-- Add at least one notification contact during setup so you don't miss your first real calls.
+- Add at least one notification contact during setup so you don't miss your first real opportunities.

-- Use labels to keep track of who's who — especially if you have multiple team members receiving notifications.
+- Use labels to keep track of who's who.

-- SMS notifications are great for field crews who need quick alerts without checking email.
+- SMS and push are great for field crews who need quick alerts.

-- Email notifications are better when you want the full summary and a link to review the call in detail.
+- Email is better when you want the full summary and a link to review the call in detail.